implse/Data_Structure_Python/README.md

 Binary Search Tree (BST or Ordered Binary Tree) is a special type of Binary Tree that follows these conditions:

-- Left child node is smaller than its parent Node.
+- Left child node is smaller than its Parent node.
-- Right child node is greater than its parent Node.
+- Right child node is greater than its Parent Node.

 No duplicate Keys.